MicrosoftDocs/intellicode/docs/intellicode-visual-studio-code.md

 ## Q. I'm having problems with Python IntelliSense in Visual Studio Code.
 Can you help?

-Refer to the [Python language server troubleshooting page](https://github.com/Microsoft/vscode-python/issues/2177) for more information and tips.
+For more information and tips, see the [Python language server troubleshooting](https://github.com/Microsoft/vscode-python/issues/2177) page.

 ## Q. Which version of Visual Studio Code do I need to run the Visual Studio Code IntelliCode extension?